Snazzie/Snazzie/README.md

 I’m looking for collaborators for [Vital Utilities](https://github.com/Vital-Utilities)

-You can HMU via [Twitter](https://twitter.com/ItsSnazzie) or through the appropriate discord server (COOP#0812) or snazzie@snazzie.space
+You can HMU via [Twitter](https://twitter.com/ItsSnazzie) or through the appropriate discord server or dm (COOP#0812) or snazzie@snazzie.space